SjoerdBruijn/KinPy/README.md

 # KinPy
-tryout some python stuff for eventually translating the VU 3d model
+tryout some python stuff for eventually translating the VU 3d model.
+Free for use, but under development.